 Visit a hidden gem

 Catch one of Southeastern rail’s trains to Mottingham from Greenwich station (via a connection at Lewisham).
-You’ll arrive just 10 minutes’ walk away from Eltham Palace.
+You’ll arrive just 10 minutes’ walk away from Eltham Palace (open on Sundays only during winter).
 Wander around the magnificent building, which fuses stunning 1930s art deco design with medieval fortifications; and make sure to explore the mature gardens featuring a picture-pretty herbaceous border.

 Order a pub lunch

 Take the bus to Greenwich Peninsula for a pub lunch at The Pilot.
-Soak up the atmosphere of the refurbished venue which dates back to 1800, and more recently featured in Britpop group Blur’s music video, Parklife.
-When it comes to food, choose British pub classics such as fish and chips, a steak or burger, or opt for one of the more experimental dishes, from harissa lamb chop to beetroot mousse.
+Soak up the atmosphere of the refurbished venue which dates back to the early 1800s, and more recently featured in Britpop group Blur’s music video Parklife.
+When it comes to food, choose British pub classics such as fish and chips, a steak or burger, or opt for one of the more experimental dishes, from venison bolognese to pumpkin gnocci.

 Spend an afternoon in the air